alahser/ssmworkshopaddendum/index.md

 ### Addendum to AWS Systems Manager [Workshop](https://mng.workshop.aws/ssm.html)

-For each section below, there are tips for completing the labs.
-Most of these tips are navigational in nature, to describe navigation differencese between the previous versious of AWS Console and today.
+Under each section below, there are corrections to the workshop.
+Most of these tips are navigational in nature, that is, changes in the names of menu items.
 This addendum is current as of September 8, 2021.

 ## [Inventory and Patch Management](https://mng.workshop.aws/ssm/use-case-labs/inventory_patch_management.html)
 #### [Event Engine Access](https://mng.workshop.aws/ssm/use-case-labs/inventory_patch_management/event_engine.html)